ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 In the above case, the 'dev' password will be tried first, then the 'prod' password for cases where Ansible doesn't know which vault ID is used to encrypt something.

-To add a vault ID label to the encrypted data use the :option:`--vault-id <ansible-vault --vault-id>` option with a label when encrypting the data.
+To add a vault ID label to the encrypted data use the :option:`--vault-id <ansible-vault-create --vault-id>` option with a label when encrypting the data.

 The :ref:`DEFAULT_VAULT_ID_MATCH` config option can be set so that Ansible will only use the password with